lanes100/twitch-tts-reader/README.md

 Twitch chat -> TikTok TTS -> audio playback, Windows‑friendly and zero native build.

-Works with Node 18+.
-No node-gyp, no native speaker bindings.
+Use it as a one‑click Electron app (recommended) or as a CLI.
+No node‑gyp, no native speaker bindings.
 Uses `ffmpeg-static` to convert MP3 to WAV and `node-wav-player` for playback.

 ## Features
 - UTF‑8 byte‑aware message chunking (≤300 bytes, emoji/CJK safe)